Mitigating Hallucinations via Inter-Layer Consistency Aggregation in Large Vision-Language Models: Related Work

-\paragraph{Layer Aggregation Mechanisms} In the field of computer vision, \cite{donahue2014decaf,yosinski2014transferable} have pointed out that as the depth of neural networks increases, high-level representations gain stronger semantic abstraction capabilities, while fine-grained features such as edges and textures are often gradually forgotten.
+\paragraph{Layer Aggregation Mechanisms} In the field of computer vision, Donahue et al.~\cite{donahue2014decaf} and Yosinski et al.~\cite{yosinski2014transferable} have pointed out that as the depth of neural networks increases, high-level representations gain stronger semantic abstraction capabilities, while fine-grained features such as edges and textures are often gradually forgotten.
 To address this, multi-level feature aggregation mechanisms have been proposed to enhance semantic representation and structural perception \cite{yu2018deep}.
 Building on this, the concept of layer aggregation has been widely adopted for efficient feature integration and mitigating the loss of shallow features \cite{huang2020dianet,zhao2021recurrence}.
 In the domain of large foundation models, the idea of layer aggregation has also been extensively adopted \cite{tenney2019bert,brandon2024reducing,wu2024layer,zhou2024value,li2025drafts}.
-To alleviate memory consumption and improve throughput during inference, \cite{brandon2024reducing,wu2024layer,zhou2024value} have adopted layer aggregation strategies to reduce the size of key value caches, effectively accelerating model execution.
+To alleviate memory consumption and improve throughput during inference, Brandon et al.~\cite{brandon2024reducing}, Wu and Tu~\cite{wu2024layer}, and Zhou et al.~\cite{zhou2024value} have adopted layer aggregation strategies to reduce the size of key value caches, effectively accelerating model execution.
+Related studies on efficient reasoning further show that compression and adaptive refinement should preserve reliable intermediate semantics rather than treating all reasoning steps uniformly \cite{zhang2026chain,zhang2025not,zhang2026not}.
 Meanwhile, other studies \cite{tenney2019bert,li2025drafts} have explored the use of layer aggregation in the training or fine-tuning stages, demonstrating its effectiveness in enhancing the representation capacity and task-specific performance.

-\paragraph{Hallucinations in LVLMs} Before large language models (LLMs) emerged, the NLP community primarily defined hallucination as the generation of illogical or source-inconsistent content \cite{lin2021truthfulqa,ji2023survey,shi2023replug,agarwal2018hallucinations}.
-With the advent of LLMs, hallucinations have become a widely studied phenomenon, particularly in contexts where the generated text deviates from the input or factual reality \cite{zhu2024ibd,yao2023llm,xu2024hallucination}.
-In LVLMs, visual and textual information must remain tightly aligned, making hallucinations harder to mitigate and increasing the probability of their occurrence \cite{li2023evaluating,liu2023mitigating,lovenia2023negative}, especially in tasks such as image captioning and visual question answering \cite{yin2024woodpecker,li2025mitigating}.